jwshartle/S3T2TM2/Design Doc.md

 **_Preconditions:_**

-set of users and passwords in database is not empty
+Set of users and passwords in database is not empty

 Username entered must exist